brotatotes/bht-automation/bht gen 1/Luke/Chapter 1/Luke 1 14 bht.md

 # Luke 1:14 Commentary Help Text

 ## BHT:
-The verse being described speaks of the birth of John the Baptist and the joy and significance that it carries.
-It was not just a personal joy for the parents, but a joy that extended beyond the family.
-John's birth would bring joy and gladness, offering knowledge of salvation and light to those in darkness.
-This event was not limited to a few, but was cause for rejoicing for many.
-It marked the arrival of a prophet and the precursor to the Messiah, bringing hope and transformation to a multitude.
+The verse being described talks about the joy and rejoicing that would come with the birth of a special son who will be a prophet, preparing the way for the Lord and bringing knowledge of salvation and light to those in darkness.
+This joyful occasion would extend beyond the immediate family, as neighbors, cousins, and even strangers would rejoice at his birth.
+The fulfillment of this prophecy brought about great joy and celebration among those who knew him as a prophet and the forerunner of the Messiah.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
-1. "Shall rejoice—so they did" - The commentary highlights that the people did indeed rejoice at the birth, as mentioned in Luke 1:58 and Luke 1:66.
+1. "Shall rejoice—so they did" - Luke 1:58; Luke 1:66 - The commentary highlights that the people did indeed rejoice when John the Baptist was born, emphasizing the fulfillment of the prophecy.

-2. "Shall have cause to rejoice" - The commentary suggests that the phrase "shall rejoice" means that the birth of John the Baptist would bring joy and happiness to many.
+2. "Shall have cause to rejoice" - The commentary suggests that the phrase "shall rejoice" means that the birth of John the Baptist would bring joy to many, indicating the significance and impact of his arrival.

-3. "It would prove to many a joyful event" - The commentary emphasizes that the birth of John the Baptist would be a significant and joyous occasion for many people.
+3. "It would prove to many a joyful event" - The commentary emphasizes that the birth of John the Baptist would be a source of joy for many, implying that his life and ministry would have a positive and transformative effect on people.

+### Albert Barnes:
+1. "Many shall rejoice at his birth" - This refers to the subsequent rejoicing, as his character will be such that he will be an honor to the family and a blessing to mankind.

+2. "Such will be his 'character'" - This emphasizes that the reason for the rejoicing is not just the time of his birth, but the qualities and virtues he possesses.

+3. "He will be a blessing to mankind" - This highlights the impact and positive influence he will have on others, bringing joy and happiness to many.

+### Marvin Vincent:
+1. "Joy and gladness express exultant joy."
+2. "The latter word expresses exultant joy."
+3. "See on 1 Peter 1:6."

 ### John Calvin:
-1. "He shall be to thee joy...such a son as he had not even ventured to wish."
+1. "He informs him that he would have such a son as he had not even ventured to wish."
-2. "The joy would not be domestic...but shared alike by strangers."
+2. "The joy would not be domestic, enjoyed by the parents alone, but shared alike by strangers."
-3. "A son would be born...the Teacher and Prophet of the whole people."
+3. "A son would be born not to Zacharias alone, but would be the Teacher and Prophet of the whole people."

 ### Philip Schaff:
-1. "The promise was not for the father alone" - This quote suggests that the promise mentioned in the verse is not exclusive to the father, indicating that it has broader implications or significance.
+1. "The promise was not for the father alone" - This quote highlights that the promise mentioned in the verse is not limited to the father alone, indicating that it has broader implications and significance.
-2. "The prayer was probably general" - This quote implies that the prayer mentioned in the verse was likely not specific to the father, indicating that it may have been a collective or communal prayer.
+2. "The prayer was probably general" - This quote suggests that the prayer mentioned in the verse was likely a general prayer, indicating that it was not specific to the father but encompassed a wider group of people.
-3. "Many, etc." - This quote highlights the inclusivity of the promise and the prayer, suggesting that it involves a large number of people rather than just a few individuals.
+3. "Many, etc." - This quote emphasizes the inclusiveness of the promise and the prayer, indicating that it applies to a multitude of individuals rather than being limited to a select few.

+### Archibald T Robertson:
+1. "Gladness (αγαλλιασις).
+Only in the LXX and N.T. so far as known.
+A word for extreme exultation."
+This quote highlights the significance of the word "gladness" in the context of the verse, emphasizing that it represents a profound and intense sense of joy.

+2. "Rejoice (χαρησοντα).
+Second future passive indicative."
+This quote explains the grammatical form of the word "rejoice," indicating that it is in the future tense and passive voice.
+This insight provides a deeper understanding of the nature of the rejoicing that is being referred to in the verse.

+3. "The coming of a prophet will indeed be an occasion for rejoicing."
+This quote emphasizes the connection between the arrival of a prophet and the subsequent rejoicing.
+It suggests that the presence of a prophet brings about a cause for celebration and joy among the people.

 ### John Gill:
-1. "And thou shalt have joy and gladness...." - This verse highlights the anticipation and joy that the birth of John the Baptist would bring to his parents.
-It emphasizes the significance of his role as the prophet of the Highest and the precursor to the Messiah.

-2. "Give knowledge of salvation to many, and light to them that were in darkness..." - This quote emphasizes the transformative impact of John's ministry.
-He would bring enlightenment and guidance to those who were lost and in spiritual darkness, offering them the knowledge of salvation.
+1. "Not only because of his having a son; but because this his son would be the prophet of the Highest; would go before the Lord, and prepare his ways; give knowledge of salvation to many, and light to them that were in darkness, and guide their feet in the way of peace."
+2. "All which, and more, he afterwards expresses in his song, whereby this part of the angel's prediction had its accomplishment."

-3. "Many shall rejoice at his birth..." - This statement emphasizes the widespread joy and celebration that would accompany the birth of John the Baptist.
-It suggests that his arrival would be a cause for rejoicing not only for his immediate family but for all who would come to know him as the prophet and forerunner of the Messiah.
+3. "And many shall rejoice at his birth; as the neighbours and cousins of his parents did; see Luke 1:58 and not only they, but all others, who, afterwards had knowledge of him as prophet, and as the forerunner of the Messiah."

 ## Generation Details